popolo-project/popolo-spec/appendices/examples.md

 }
 ```

-## 2.2.
-Promotion from member to post within a committee
+<h2 id="committee-promotion">2.2.
+Promotion from member to post within a committee</h2>

 **Scenario:** Jane Q. Citizen is promoted to chair of the Standing Committee on Finance on January 1, 2013, after four years as a member.